 Format and Style of Supplementary Materials

 Supplementary Materials (SM) are posted permanently at the Science web sites, are linked to the manuscript, and are freely available.
-Supplementary Materials must be essential to the scientific integrity and excellence of the paper.
+Supplementary Materials must be essential to the scientific integrity and excellence of the paper, and their use is restricted to Reports and Research Articles.
 The material is subject to the same editorial standards and peer-review procedures as the print publication.
 To aid in the organization of Supplementary Materials, we recommend using or following the Microsoft Word template supplied here.

 In general the Supplementary Materials may comprise